tensorflow/model-analysis/examples/chicago_taxi/README.md

 [Google Cloud Console](https://console.cloud.google.com/mlengine).

 The trainer is running in the cloud using ML Engine and *not* Dataflow for the distributed computation.

+Note: Make sure to export the `WORKING_DIR` variable as displayed by the above script.

 Again, our outputs are identical to the local run:

 * `SavedModel` containing the serving graph for TensorFlow Serving: